ttu/dotnet-fake-json-server/README.md

 [wrk installation guide](https://github.com/wg/wrk/wiki/Installing-Wrk-on-Linux)

-Do benchmark against status endpoint, as it doesn't use any middlewares and it doesn't do any processing.
+Do first benchmark against `/status` endpoint, as it doesn't use any middlewares and it doesn't do any processing.
 ```sh
 $  wrk -c 256 -t 32 -d 10 http://localhost:57602/status
 ```

-Create a POST script file (e.g. post.lua).
+Create a script file (e.g. post.lua) for `POST` request.

 ```lua
 wrk.method = "POST"